 Your local Area Agency on Aging

 Ohio's twelve Area Agencies on Aging are the operational core of the non-Medicaid caregiver-support system.
-Each AAA is also the Aging and Disability Resource Network lead in its multi-county region, the front door to long-term services and supports across federal funding streams, with options counseling, benefits screening, NFCSP, the state dementia respite line item, OSHIIP Medicare counseling, the Long-Term Care Ombudsman, and warm hand-off to PASSPORT enrollment.
+The Ohio Department of Aging and its Area Agencies on Aging are the front door for caregiver counseling, support groups, training, and respite, funded in part through the federal National Family Caregiver Support Program (NFCSP).
+Each AAA is also the Aging and Disability Resource Network lead in its multi-county region, adding options counseling, benefits screening, the state dementia respite line item, OSHIIP Medicare counseling, the Long-Term Care Ombudsman, and warm hand-off to PASSPORT enrollment.
 If you do not know where to start, start here.

 # Agency Service area Phone